martinrist/reactive-with-rxjs-bacon/content.md

     clickCount.log();
 ```

+--

 - Notice how we are subscribing independently to the two observables

-- Also notice that there's no state being maintained in our code

 ---

-# Creating Streams from...
+# Creating Streams

-- Remember the bit about Streams being a unifying abstraction across various things?
+- `EventStream`s are an abstraction across various types of streams?

-- What sort of things can you create an EventStream from?
+    - So, what sort of things can you create an `EventStream` from?

+--

-- Simple cases:
+- First, some simple cases:
 ```javascript
     // ... from an array
     const arrayStream = Bacon.fromArray([1, 2, 3, 4, 5]);